-Researchers from the University of Pittsburgh’s Schools of the Health Sciences are not finding out good things about social media use among young adults.
+Researchers from the University of Pittsburgh’s Schools of the Health Sciences are uncovering some pretty unpleasant findings about social media use among young adults.

 It’s making them depressed.

-The researchers sampled 1,787 U.S. adults between the ages of 19 and 32, and found significant and linear associations between social media use and depression.
+The researchers sampled 1,787 U.S. adults between the ages of 19 and 32 and found significant and linear associations between social media use and depression.
 Those who were “high users” of social media had 2.7 times the likelihood of depression compared to those who used these sites less frequently.
-Other factors that contribute to depression including age, sex, race, ethnicity, relationship status, living situation, household income and education level were controlled for by the researchers.
-However, it is possible that people who are already depressed tend to use social media more often.
-Possible reasons for the correlation given by the researchers include:
+However, people who are already depressed may tend to use social media more often.
+Possible reasons for the connection include:

 - Believing that others lead happier and more successful lives based on highly idealized representations of peers.
-In other words, everyone is overjoyed all of the time on social media, which can lead people to believe that something is wrong with them or that they should be ashamed of themselves because they don’t feel the same.
+In other words, everyone is overjoyed on social media, which can lead people to believe that something is wrong with them or that they should be ashamed of themselves because they don’t feel the same.

 - People might feel guilty or ashamed of themselves after spending too long on social media.